jas-ho/jas-ho.github.io/README.md

-This is the repository for my personal website, built with the Chirpy theme.
+This is the repository for my personal website, built with Jekyll and the Chirpy theme.

 ## Usage